Multiparty Negotiations - Explained

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

-A ___________ negotiation consists of a group of three or more individuals, each representing his or her own interests, who attempt to resolve perceived differences of interest or work together to achieve a collective objective.
+A multi-party negotiation consists of a group of three or more individuals, each representing his or her own interests, who attempt to resolve perceived differences of interest or work together to achieve a collective objective.

 Types of multi-party negotiations involve:

-__________ Are trade-offs that require each group member to offer another member a concession on one issue, while receiving a concession from another group on a different issue.
+Circular Logrolling - This is used n group negotiations.
+It consists of trade-offs that require each group member to offer another member a concession on one issue, while receiving a concession from another group on a different issue.

-__________ Are trade-offs fashioned between two parties where each gives up one thing in exchange for making gains on another issue.
+Reciprocal Trade-offs - A trade-off fashioned between two parties where each gives up one thing in exchange for making gains on another issue.